OctoFi/octodotfi/_pages/dyor.md

 We endeavour to accelerate growth for our referral partners while embracing a multi-chain future, so it's fair to say every effort is being made to expand [our partner network](/partners) to ensure our products are useful NOW, and well into the future...

-- **Dapp:** bookmark or install as a progressive web app (PWA) even if you prefer to use another wallet (eg. We direct 2.5% cashback from OpenSea to token holders).
+- **dApp:** bookmark or install as a progressive web app (PWA) even if you prefer to use another wallet (eg. We direct 2.5% cashback from OpenSea to token holders).
 - **Wallet:** simply install it and reap the rewards when using it on our dapp or one of our partner sites (eg. Get 1% cashback when you purchase any NFT on OpenSea).
 - **Token:** purchase the OCTO token to gain access to exclusive features, participate in governance, and earn your share of all revenue from the wallet and dapp.